-A review of these various documents shows that they “All” contain similar requirements, revolving around the quality management tenets of Plan, Do, Check and Act.
+A review of these various documents shows that they “All” contain similar requirements revolving around the quality management tenets of Plan, Do, Check and Act.
 Each industry may emphasize these tenets differently, but they are the same none the less.
-What is not prevalent, is the implementation of control to manage the execution of these systems and to provide the ability to measure their performance against the proposed benefits.
-What differentiates PI Confluence is that we go one step further by providing a GCS to support the implementation of the system, the measurement and presentation of the performance measures against the target metrics, to show maturity and to report benefit performance to senior management.
+What is not prevalent is the implementation of control to manage the execution of these systems and to provide the ability to measure their performance against the proposed benefits.
+What differentiates PI Confluence is that we go one step further by providing a GCS to support the implementation of the system, the measurement and the presentation of the performance measures against the target metrics to show maturity and to report benefit performance to senior management.

 Integrated Integrity Management